aunebakk/nor-pim/ReadMe.md

 [NorPim](https://NorPim.com) is a distribution of the `NorPim - OSS` repository with NorGate specific customizations released under a traditional [NorGate product license](https://NorPim.com/License/).

 [NorPim](https://NorPim.com) Product Information Management - Structured and unstructured product specific attributes for Windows / Web and Mobile platform.

+NorPim is a Product Information Management System written for enterprise cloud environments with user interfaces tailored for PC, Web and Mobile.

+NorPim is used for managing Structured and Unstructured product specific attributes which is either maintained manually or automatically.

+NorPim provides full access to a Product and it's structure with a fixed or customized API through SOAP and REST interfaces.

+NorPim is still in a prototype stage, and it's main purpose is to act as a proof of concept for a three tiered cloud based LOB ( Line of Business ) system that features:

+ - SQL Server database
+ - Business layer through SOAP
+ - FrontEnd's consuming the SOAP layer :
+  - Windows Forms installed application
+  - Web Page browsing and editing access
+  - Mobile Hybrid App

+It uses no special frameworks outside of the dotNetFramework ecosystem in an effort to make it as scalable as possible, this is made possible by using a tool to generate boiler plate code for efficient communication between layers ( SQL2X )

+TODO:
+  pictures of the individual frontends links to sql2x.org

 NorPim is updated monthly with new features and bug fixes.
 You can download it for Windows, macOS, and Linux on [NorPim"s website](https://NorPim.com/Download).
 To get the latest releases every day, install the [Insiders build](https://NorPim.com/insiders).